Toward Model-Agnostic Detection of New Physics Using Data-Driven Signal Regions: Results

 In training classifiers to estimate density ratios, we used $3b$ event samples of size $n \in \{10^5, 10^6\}$ and the same size of $4b$ events.
 We used $75\%$ and $6.25\%$ of all the samples to estimate $\gamma$ and $\widetilde{\gamma}$, respectively \footnote[1]{The rest of the samples were left for the hypothesis testing.}.
 To generate the training dataset for the smoothed density ratio $\widetilde{\gamma}$, Gaussian noise was added to the representations of each event, with noise scale in each dimension set to $\eta \in \{0.01, 0.1, 1\}$ times the length of the range of the corresponding representation.

-Recall that our goal is to enrich the SR (i.e., $\cX_s$) with the signal, that is, to have a high portion of signal events in the SR (i.e., $S(\cX_s)$) compared to the size of the SR measured by the portion of $4b$ events in the SR (i.e., $P_{4b}(\cX_s)$). \Cref{fig:SR_efficiency} illustrates curves of the two proportions under various conditions.
+Recall that our goal is to enrich the SR (i.e., $\cX_s$) with the signal, that is, to have a high portion of signal events in the SR (i.e., $S(\cX_s)$) compared to the size of the SR measured by the portion of $4b$ events in the SR (i.e., $P_{4b}(\cX_s)$).
 In an ideal case, the curve should rapidly increase to $1$ as the size of SR increases.
-The figure shows that our method can find an SR that shows such a behavior, especially when the signal ratio is higher (left) or the sample size is larger (center).
+As \Cref{fig:SR_efficiency} suggests, our method can find an SR that shows such behavior, especially when the signal ratio is high (left) or the sample size is large (center).
 Furthermore, the plot on the right shows that setting $\eta = 0.1$ gives the best performance, demonstrating the importance of choosing a convolution kernel whose size is aligned with the localized signal.

+\Cref{fig:SR_comparison} compares our method to a baseline SR proposed by \citet{Bryant2018_search}.
+The baseline SR is designed to capture events with invariant masses of both intermediate particles close to that of the Higgs boson.
+We emphasize that the baseline is aware of particular domain knowledge about the signal, which we do not require.
+While \Cref{fig:SR_comparison} shows a performance gap between the two methods, our model-agnostic SR remains competitive, or even slightly better when the size of SR ($P_{4b}(\cX_s)$) is small.
+In hypothesis testing, it is crucial to limit the size of the SR to maintain a high signal-to-background ratio in the region.
+From this perspective, our method achieves signal concentration that is comparable with the baseline while requiring weaker domain-specific knowledge about the signal.